Erasmus+ funding for teachers and schools — explained

 When should I start planning?

 Erasmus+ application rounds typically open in autumn with deadlines in February–March.
 Plan 6–12 months ahead to allow time for application, approval, and logistics.
-However, you can contact us anytime for guidance — we’re happy to help you prepare well in advance.
+You can contact us anytime for guidance — we’re happy to help you prepare well in advance.

-Can I attend a course even without Erasmus+ funding?
+Can I attend a course without Erasmus+ funding?

-Yes — all EUTA courses and programmes are open to self-funded participants too.
-Many teachers and schools choose to attend without Erasmus+ funding, paying directly.
-See our teacher courses or student programmes for pricing.
+Yes — all EUTA courses and programmes are open to self-funded participants.
+Many teachers and schools attend without an Erasmus+ grant, paying directly.
+Browse teacher courses or student programmes.

-Whether you’re a teacher looking for professional development or a school planning a student mobility, we’re here to help.
+Whether you’re a teacher looking for professional development or a school planning a student mobility, we’ll help you map dates, funding, and logistics from first email to arrival day.